Meshuggah: Chaosphere and Nothing (1998–2002)

-Hielm officially joined the band in January 1998 after more than two years as a session member.
-Nuclear Blast re-released Contradictions Collapse with the addition of songs from the None EP.
+Hielm officially joined the band in January 1998, after more than two years as a session member.
+Nuclear Blast re-released Contradictions Collapse with songs from the None EP.
 In May 1998, the title of the next album, Chaosphere, was reported and recording was done throughout May and June.
 Immediately after recording the album, Meshuggah went on a short US tour, and the album was released later in November 1998.
-Chaosphere's sound is an almost complete departure from the thrash metal style of the band's previous releases.
+Chaosphere's sound is an almost complete departure from the thrash metal of the band's previous releases.
 Shortly after the release, Meshuggah toured Scandinavia with Entombed.

 In early 1999, Meshuggah joined Slayer on their U.S. tour.
 After the new album and the live performances, Meshuggah was beginning to be recognized by mainstream music, guitar, drum and metal magazines.
 In mid-1999, Meshuggah performed in several Swedish concerts.
-The band started to write some new material but reported in mid-2000 that "songwriting isn't that dramatic, but we're getting there slowly".
-While fans were waiting for the next album, a collection of demos (from the Psykisk Testbild EP), remixes and unreleased songs from the Chaosphere sessions were released as the Rare Trax album.
+The band started to write new material but reported in mid-2000 that "songwriting isn't that dramatic, but we're getting there slowly".
+While fans waited for the next album, a collection of demos (from the Psykisk Testbild EP), remixes and unreleased songs from the Chaosphere sessions were released as the Rare Trax album.
 Hielm left the band in July 2001 for unclear reasons.
 Meshuggah joined Tool on a lengthy tour, playing for more than 100,000 people total.

 In March 2002, Meshuggah recorded three-track demos with programmed drums in their home studio, which were based on Haake's sample Drumkit from Hell.
 The upcoming album was recorded in five to six weeks in May and was produced by the band at Dug-Out Studios in Uppsala and at its home studio in Stockholm.
 The last-minute decision to join 2002's Ozzfest tour forced the band to mix the album in two days and master it in one.
-Meshuggah immediately went on another US tour after finishing the recording.
+Meshuggah went on another US tour after finishing the recording.

 The album Nothing was released in August 2002, selling 6,525 copies during its first week in the US and reaching No. 165 on the Billboard 200.
-With this album, Meshuggah became the first band in the history of Nuclear Blast Records to crack the Billboard 200 and also became the first band signed to Nuclear Blast to be reviewed in Rolling Stone magazine.
+With this album, Meshuggah became the first band in the history of Nuclear Blast Records to crack the Billboard 200 and also the first band signed to Nuclear Blast to be reviewed in Rolling Stone magazine.
 Meshuggah's previous two releases, 1998's Chaosphere and 1995's Destroy Erase Improve, had sold 38,773 and 30,712 copies to that date, respectively.
 The CD booklet of Nothing has no liner notes, lyrics, or credits, only a hint of one word: ingenting, which is Swedish for nothing.
 All of this information is available on the CD-ROM.
 At the end of 2002, the band went on another US tour with Tool and a headlining tour of its own.